AnnieCannons/countries-app-instructions/version-2/README.md

 ### Project Setup: Copy your files over
 1. Copy all of the files inside of your `version-1` folder
 2. Paste all of the files into your `version-2` folder
 3. Push your code to Github!
 You will use your `version-1` code as the starting point for your `version-2`.

+### Deploy project to Netlify
+1. Deploy your `version-2` folder to [Netlify](https://www.netlify.com/) via your Github repo.
+In your Netlify Deploy settings, you will need to specify which version you want to deploy.
+Check out [this deployment guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).

+### 🎯 Milestone: Pseudo-Code
+1. Complete your pseudo-code.txt file to plan out how you will tackle the storing and retrieving the 3 pieces of data to Local Storage.
-### Review your code
+2. Push your code to Github
-1. Before you jump into writing and re-factoring code for your Version 2, first you should review what you've got so far.
-Review the code in the App.jsx file, the App.css file, each page, and each component.
-Consider where you will be storing and retrieving with the 3 pieces of data (form, saved countries, and view count).
+3. Submit the link to your pseudo-code.txt file to the Canvas milestone assignment.

 ### 🎯 Milestone: Form data
 1. Pseudo-code what you will need to do to store and retrieve the Form data.
 2. Work on storing Form data in Local Storage.
 When the user submits the form, the form data should be stored in Local Storage.
 3. Work on retrieving Form data from Local Storage.
 If the user has already submitted the Form, display "Welcome, {user}!" instead of the Form.
 4. Comment the code you wrote so that Future You can understand it later.
 5. Push your code to Github!

 ### 🎯 Milestone: Saved Countries data
 1. Pseudo-code what you will need to do to store and retrieve the Saved Countries data.